QuaternionDev/oral-draw-function/README.md

 - The function is stateless; all state lives in the Appwrite database
 - Safe to run frequently — sessions that have already been processed are skipped

+## Disclaimer

+This project was built with the assistance of AI (Claude by Anthropic).
+The code, documentation, and design were generated and iterated through a conversational development process.
+---